Summer Programs Frequently Asked Questions

 Financial Aid Decisions

-Financial Aid decisions are released following the January 31, 2025 priority deadline.
+Financial Aid decisions are released following the January 31, 2026 priority deadline.
 Information on financial aid decisions is included in the acceptance letter and, as applicable, on the Course Registration Form.

 Waitlisted Students

 Students who are offered a place on the Waitlist receive a link to the Waitlist Reply Form in their decision letter.
 Those who choose to remain on the Waitlist are notified of any opportunities to enroll as spaces become available.
+If students are offered a place on the Waitist because the program they applied to is full, they are welcome to change their program choice to one of our offerings which still has space.

 If I am only interested in Test Prep, do I have to submit a full application?